vacu9708/Study-records/Web development/Server-side/Handling large traffic/readme.md

 Optimize the time complexity of algorithms

 # DB Optimization
-This involves denormalizing data, indexing frequently accessed fields, query optimization, query caching, using in-memory DB cache(e.g. Redis).<br>
+This involves denormalizing data, indexing frequently accessed fields, query optimization, query caching.<br>
-Query caching refers to caching the results of frequently executed queries to retrieve the data from memory instead of executing the query.<br>
+Query caching refers to caching the result of frequently executed queries to retrieve the data from RAM(e.g. Redis) instead of executing the query.<br>

 # Scaling
 Ensure that the server architecture is designed to scale as the number of users grows.